At events and in the halls of the Yuma Agricultural Center, I’ve been hearing murmurings predicting a wet winter this year…

 Results of pheromone and sticky trap catches can be viewed here.

-Corn earworm: CEW moth counts down in all traps over the last month; about average for December.
+Corn earworm: CEW moth counts down in most over the last month, but increased activity in Wellton and Tacna in the past week; above average for this time of season.

-Beet armyworm: Moth trap counts decreased in all areas in the last 2 weeks but appear to remain active in some areas, and average for this time of the year.
+Beet armyworm: Moth trap counts increased in most areas, above average for this time of the year.

-Cabbage looper: Moths increased in the past 2 weeks, and average for this time of the season.
+Cabbage looper: Moths remain in all traps in the past 2 weeks, and average for this time of the season.

-Thrips: Thrips adult movement continues to decline, overall activity below average for December.
+Thrips: Thrips adults movement decreased in past 2 weeks, overall activity below average for January.

-Aphids: Winged aphids still actively moving but declined movement in the last 2 weeks.
-About average for December.
+Aphids: Winged aphids are still actively moving, but lower in most areas.
+About average for January.

 Leafminers: Adult activity down in most locations, below average for this time of season.